The-Hacker-Recipes/The-Hacker-Recipes/physical/super-secret-zones/burger-de-seigneur.md

 ### Bacon and french fries

-Preheat the oven at 220 C° and place the french fries and bacon in the oven as shown below
+Preheat the oven at 220 °C and place the french fries and bacon in the oven as shown below

 ![](<../../.gitbook/assets/frite_bacon_seigneur.png>)